nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 > These are just some of the issues I can think of that I've been able to address in my long hours of learning and using the plugin, and the plugin doesn't limit itself to working on these issues.
 You can also open a separate Issue in [GitHub](https://github.com/nolebase/integrations) to discuss problems you think might be solved and your ideas.

-I know that this kind of functionality can be made into a browser plugin across a wide variety of different sites, but I think VitePress is clearly a better and faster testing playground, and since Nólëbase is based on VitePress, I wanted to make this plugin as part of an integration that would make it easy for me and everyone else to integrate it directly into the VitePress project and give it a try.
+I know that this kind of functionality can be made into a browser plugin to cover a wide variety of different sites, but I think VitePress is clearly a better and faster testing playground, and since Nólëbase is based on VitePress, I wanted to make this plugin as part of an integration that would make it easy for me and everyone else to integrate it directly into the VitePress project and give it a try.

 ### Features included

 1. Layout switch
 2. Inline highlight

-Why don't we talk and introduce less, and let's take a look at the demo of the plugin.

 ## How to use

 ### Installation

-I can't wait, just tell me how to get it into my project!
+> I can't wait, just tell me how to get it into my project!

 You can install `@nolebase/vitepress-plugin-enhanced-readabilities` as one of your VitePress project dependencies with the following command: